-- a short limited duration tenancy (SLDT), or - a grazing or mowing tenancy (GMT)
+a grazing or mowing tenancy (GMT)

-A SLDT only exists for between one and five years while a grazing or mowing tenancy only exists for a maximum of 364 days.
+A grazing or mowing tenancy only exists for a maximum of 364 days.

 In addition, holders of any category of crofting tenancy are not eligible to apply for grant aid from the Small Farms Grant Scheme.
 Instead, crofters should refer to the Crofting Agricultural Grants Scheme.